top of page

 • Split-path sections let players choose mission vs exploration

-Technique Highlight 3: Controlling Pacing Through Space
+Highlight 3: Controlling Pacing Through Space

 How I Executed It: